coderGo93/terraform-provider-aws/website/docs/r/directory_service_share_directory.html.markdown

 * `directory_id` - (Required) Identifier of the AWS Managed Microsoft AD directory that you want to share with other AWS accounts.
 * `share_method` - (Required) The method used when sharing a directory to determine whether the directory should be shared within your AWS organization (`ORGANIZATIONS`) or with any AWS account by sending a directory sharing request (`HANDSHAKE`).
 Valid values `ORGANIZATIONS` , `HANDSHAKE`
-* `share_notes` - (Required) A directory share request that is sent by the directory owner to the directory consumer.
 * `share_target` - (Required) Configuration block for the directory consumer account with whom the directory is to be shared.
 See below.

+The following arguments are optional:

+* `share_notes` - (Optional) A directory share request that is sent by the directory owner to the directory consumer.

 ### share_target Reference